ChristianBangGribsvad/em_spillet.github.io/index_template.md

 ![Team vs Team](./pages/group_plots/group_avg.svg?raw=true)

 # Teams

+Click on your team to see the standings and individual predictions.

 <ul>
 {% for group in site.data.groups %}
 <li><a href="{{ '/pages/' | append: group.slug | append: '.html' | absolute_url }}" style="background: {{ group.color }};">{{ group.name }}</a></li>